NautilusTrader

 • Commission totals.

-This snapshot is stored in the cache indexed by position ID.
-The position then resets for the new cycle while previous snapshots remain accessible.
-The Portfolio aggregates PnL across all snapshots for accurate totals.
+The cache stores snapshots by position ID.
+The active cache entry then represents the new cycle, while previous snapshots remain accessible.
+The Portfolio includes their realized PnL in instrument totals.

 Example scenario